 Recently celebrating another birthday, the open-source framework has rapidly matured but still faces misconceptions.
 We’re here to set the record straight.

-The AMP project will be four-years old next month and has become a common presence in the online browsing experience since its late February 2016 launch.
+The AMP project is four-years old this month and has become a common presence in the online browsing experience since its late February 2016 launch.
 Over that time, AMP has been subject to hype, hope, misconception and even outright misrepresentation.
 A cursory web search will turn up many articles on AMP with far too many repeating the same misconceptions about the project and its technology.

 The most pervasive myth is AMP is an exclusively Google project.
 The confusion is understandable since Google spearheaded the project.
 But, since its beginnings, AMP – originally called Accelerated Mobile Pages, hence the acronym – was an open-source development project led by Google along with other groups and individuals.
 In fact, Twitter was part of the earliest stages of AMP.
 From its inception AMP was open source and unbranded.

 Since last year, AMP has moved to a new governance model with control handed to the OpenJS foundation to help ensure the project’s independence.
 To date, AMP has over 1,000 contributors with 78% coming from companies including Twitter, Pinterest, Yahoo, Bing, eBay and WompMobile.
 Support for AMP continues to grow along with the need for a faster, less bloated internet experience.
 And the bold nature of the project itself remains as valid today as it was in 2016.